 - 1. Make sure your network is stable. - 2.
 Make sure the ARM is available. - 3.
 Make sure all routers are in service (green). - 4.
 Obtain the root user password for the Configurator Virtual Machine. - 5.
 Obtain the armAdmin user's password for the Configurator Virtual Machine. - 6.
-Obtain the upgrade tar.gz archive file for the version you want to upgrade to. - Obtain the upgrade_X_repo.tar.gz archive file for the version you want to upgrade to.
+Obtain the upgrade tar.gz archive file for the version you want to upgrade to. - 7.
+Obtain the upgrade_X_repo.tar.gz archive file for the version you want to upgrade to.
 The file contains Linux security updates.
 Note that this upgrade will take longer due to the Linux update. - 8.
 Copy both files to the '/tmp' directory on the ARM Configurator using SFTP (SSH File Transfer Protocol). - 9.
-Choose a time with low call traffic.
+Choose a time with low call traffic. - 10.
+In the ARM GUI, open the Routing Servers page (Settings > Routing Servers > Servers), edit the Routing Servers listed and then set the 'Upgrade Sequence' field of each Routing Server with a value. - The Routing Server with the lowest 'Upgrade Sequence' value is upgraded first. - Routing Servers defined with the same 'Upgrade Sequence' value are upgraded at the same time. - Include in each 'group' i.e., Routing Servers defined with the same 'Upgrade Sequence' value, Routing Servers whose simultaneous upgrade won't impact calls routing.